State AI Disclosure Laws Are Here. Your AI Emails Need to Comply.

 Future-Proof for New State Laws

-As additional states pass AI disclosure laws, you add a new mailbox configuration or update existing disclosure text.
-The signed header and audit infrastructure already supports any disclosure requirement.
+As additional states pass AI disclosure laws, you add a new mailbox scoped to that program.
+Because disclosure is enforced at the gateway on every mailbox, new mailboxes are compliant the moment they exist — the signed claim, X-AI-Generated header, disclosure footer, and audit trail already cover any state's disclosure requirement.

 Recommended oversight mode